 It is also important to highlight what you have sold and who you have sold to.
 Include specific commercial information in your work experience sections and include your key wins and what you have achieved against your targets.

-In retail, our consultants recommend structuring your CV with key achievements listed before past roles.
+, our consultants recommend structuring your CV with key achievements listed before past roles.
 Include around six key achievements backed up with tangible examples followed by a list of tasks that were undertaken.

 An ideal CV would highlight your current role, the experience you have and what you have achieved, and details about the business to showcase the kind of exposure you have had.